What Finish To Use For Wooden Coasters?

 The last type of finish on our list is varnish.
 It is made from resins, oils, and solvents and is highly resistant to scratches and abrasions on wood.
 It usually has a yellowish tint to it because of the way in which it is made.

 It waterproofs wood, too, in addition to protecting it from scratches.
-It’s a hard film coating on the wood, very durable, and is well-suited for outdoor uses as well as indoor.
+It’s a hard film coating on the wood, very durable, and well-suited for outdoor and indoor uses.
 The solvents evaporate during the drying process, leaving behind the constituents that oxidize and polymerize to form that durable film coating.

 Waterproof and durable obviously mean we leave it on the list of finishes for coasters.

 The final word we will offer is that coasters can end up being good uses for scrap wood after a larger project.
-Don’t throw those scraps away or toss them in the fireplace – make coasters out of them.
+Don’t throw or toss those scraps in the fireplace – make coasters out of them.